gabrielstramontin/mslearn-security-fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 1. In the empty box, enter the characters displayed in image or the words from the audio.
 Once you've entered them, select **Next**.

 1. The screen shows Get back into your account and shows Verification step 1 > choose a new password.
 Leave the default setting **Text my mobile phone**.
 You're prompted to enter your mobile phone number.
 Once you've entered it, select the **Text button**.
-If during the registration you selected email, the Get back into your account window will that indicate you'll receive an email containing a verification code at your alternate email address.
-Select **Email**.

 1. Enter the verification code then press **Next**.